 Some citation sites where a business can get listed are Yelp, Angie’s List, Manta, and Yahoo Local.

-There are four major data aggregators: Factual, Acxiom, Infogroup, and Localeze.
-These aggregators compile information in a database and supply it to online resources like Google, Apple, Facebook, and citation listing sites.
+There are four major data aggregators: Factual, Infogroup, Neustar Localeze, and Foursquare.
+After Acxiom’s exit from the local search market at the end of 2019, Foursquare rose to fill the void.
+These four aggregators compile information in a database and supply it to online resources like Google, Apple, Facebook, and citation listing sites.

 Citation listing sites can be broadly classified into the following groups: